 Existing public finance enables UKCEH to operate science infrastructures for defined national programmes, but does not support a fully open or free community service.

 As a charitable organisation and a receiver of public funding, UKCEH has a duty to ensure that: funds are used for the purpose they were awarded; any additional costs are recovered; and the costs of access are transparent and fair to UKCEH, our funders and our users.
 We are a not-for-profit research institute.

-UKCEH will work with users to identify the costs for physical access including direct project costs, indirect costs of UKCEH support, and the costs of any new capability to be developed.
+UKCEH will work with users to identify the costs for access including direct project costs, indirect costs of UKCEH support, and the costs of any new capability to be developed.
 These costs must then be included in any funding application or business plan, so that the user is able to pay them.